 Eddie Feraud produces 2 red Chateauneuf du Pape wines as of today, a standard wine and a special cuvee from their oldest vines.

 Eddie Feraud Chateauneuf du Pape is made from 90% old vine Grenache, 5% Mourvedre and 5% Syrah.
+The terroir is sand and clay soil.
+The terroir is sand and clay in the le Pointu and le Rayas lieux-dits.
 The grapes are not destemmed.
 The wine is vinified in traditional cement tanks.
-The wine is aged in a combination of old foudres and small, used, French oak barrels for 18 months before bottling.
+The wine is aged in old foudres for 18 months before bottling.
 The average annual production is on average 1,250 cases of wine per year.

 Eddie Feraud Cuvee Raisins Bleus is produced from 95% old vine Grenache and the remainder comes from other assorted grape varieties.
 The wine is made from their oldest parcel of vines planted in the sandy soils of the Le Pointu lieu-dit.
 The wine is aged in a combination of old foudres and small, used, French oak barrels for close to 18 months.
 The wine made its debut with the 2012 vintage.

 Serving and Decanting Eddie Feraud with Wine, Food Pairing Tips